Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 (3-6 yrs.)
 Be a part of the long-running naturalist program designed for preschool-age explorer.
 From field to stream and everything in between, children learn about many of our local animal species hands-on and in the field.
 Program topics vary each week.

-(8-12 yrs.)
-Calling all future scientists!
-Come explore the world of lab experiments, hands-on fieldwork, wildlife observations, and outdoor adventures.
+(9-12 yrs.)
+Future scientists will explore the world of lab experiments, hands-on fieldwork, wildlife observations, and outdoor adventures.
 Investigate the waterways and landscapes of Hidden Pond by testing out your hypotheses and following the scientific method.
 Once registered, download camp forms from website.

 Pond Fest Class

 (3-Adult) Bring the whole family to explore the Pohick Stream Valley.
-The evening includes a twilight pond and stream study, a swamp walk, fishing and campfire.
+The evening includes a twilight pond and stream study, a swamp walk and campfire.

 Totally Turtles

-(3-Adult) Join us for this exciting new program to meet and learn about our native turtles.
-Learn about their behaviors, diet, and more.
+(3-Adult) Join us for this exciting program to meet and learn about our native turtles.
+Learn about their behaviors, diet and other fun facts.

 Wetlanders Camp (6-9 yrs.)